 Competitor information also helps sales teams understand and keep track of their market landscape.
 You know not only when new competitors start engaging with your prospects but also which competitors pose the biggest threat.

 Your options don’t stop with MEDDPIC or MEDDPICC.
-Some sales teams adapt MEDDIC to suit their unique prospects and sales cycles, while others craft their own methodologies from scratch.
+Some sales teams adapt MEDDIC to suit their unique prospects and sales cycles, while others craft their own approaches from scratch.

-To experiment with your own MEDDIC sales methodology, start by adding elements as you encounter challenges in selling.
+To experiment with your own MEDDIC sales qualification framework, start by adding elements as you encounter challenges in selling.
 You can also begin with MEDDPICC and remove elements that create more busywork than value.

 If you’d like to divert entirely from the MEDDIC framework, first consider the challenges your team contends with when moving prospects through your pipeline.
 Then, identify what your sales team needs in order to overcome those roadblocks and close those deals.
 You can create your own acronym to qualify opportunities based on your particular product, industry, sales team skills, buying process, and buyer concerns and refine it as you go.

-Remember, just because you picked the right methodology, doesn't mean you'll get results.
-No sales methodology stands a chance unless you put in a process to reinforce it over time.
+Remember, just because you picked the right approach, doesn't mean you'll get results.
+No sales qualification framework stands a chance unless you put in a process to reinforce it over time.
 Learn more in Why Your MEDDIC Implementation Will Fail (and What to Do About It.

-Sales is the only job where your success or failure is contingent on people who are outside of your organization, who have their own goals and own concerns, and who are naturally skeptical of you.
-So it should be no surprise when things don’t match up exactly with your chosen sales methodology.
+Sales is the only job where your success or failure is contingent on people who are outside of your organization, who have their own goals and concerns, and who are naturally skeptical of you.
+So it should be no surprise when things don’t match up exactly with your chosen sales approach and framework.

 Can you close a deal without a strong Champion?
 Sure.
 Do you need to gather evidence to back an opportunity on all eight MEDDPICC elements?
 No. Is your deal doomed if you discover the Economic Buyer before the Champion?
 Probably not.
 However, the MEDDICs provide a foundation for approaching sales conversations and identifying challenges.
 They’re meant to help you understand and be realistic about your opportunities, not add another level of difficulty to closing them.